Guanda-Zhu/A-deep-surrogate-model-for-heterogeneous-groundwater-flow-/README.md

 This repository contains code for solving the parameterized groundwater flow equations considering the hydraulic conductivity, pumping capacity and random variable as parameters.

 ## **Model**
-- code:model.py
+- code: model.py

 ## **Training**
-- code:trianer.py
+- code: trianer.py

 ## **Case settings**

-- code:problem.py
+- code: problem.py

 ## **Generating dara**

-- code:dataset.py
+- code: dataset.py
-- code:sample.py
+- code: sample.py

 ## **How to train the surrogate model**
 - run the code of trianer.py